Films for Diverse Communities

 Language: English with English captions

-Youth share a hopeful message about how Native American communities can come together to use “culture” as the medicine to improve mental health.
+Youth share a hopeful message about how Native American communities can come together to use culture as medicine to improve mental health.

 “The Language of Understanding”